jaja061198/jaja061198/README.md

 ### Hi there I'm Ronnie 👋

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning a lot of things.
 - 👯 I’m looking to collaborate with other programmer and learn from them.
 - ⚡ Hobbies: I love to read and play guitar and kalimba
 <br>